Is Grinding a Tree Stump Better Than Removing It?

 is grinding a tree stump better than removing it3

 After cutting the tree down to its trunk, time becomes your opponent.
 Decomposition of stumps begins instantly but progresses slowly over time.
-Insects as well as other pests are drawn to the rotting food.
-Insects like termites or carpenter ants are able to reap the benefits of decaying wood.
-Other animals, such as raccoons and squirrels, may seek refuge in the rubble and help themselves to the plants you've worked so hard to nurture if the holes are big enough.
+Insects, as well as other pests, are drawn to the rotting food.
+Insects like termites or carpenter ants can reap the benefits of decaying wood.
+Other animals, such as raccoons and squirrels, may seek refuge in the rubble and help themselves to the plants you’ve worked so hard to nurture if the holes are big enough.

-Tree stumps, particularly when left to decompose, are unsightly and attract pests.
-It's a danger to other plants and can disrupt landscaping.
-The root system of a new tree planted between 10 to 12 feet of an established tree, for instance, may become entangled and cause problems.
+Tree stumps are unsightly and attract pests, particularly when left to decompose.
+They can also be a danger to other plants and can disrupt landscaping.
+For instance, the root system of a new tree planted between 10 to 12 feet from an established tree may become entangled and cause problems.

-Formerly a tree stump is separated from the tree it once belonged to, the very slow process of decay begins.
-Further, a rotting stump will provide the ideal environment for carpenter ants and termite to lay their eggs and spread their destructive swarms.
+When a tree stump is separated from the tree it once belonged to, the very slow process of decay begins.
+Further, a rotting stump provides the ideal environment for carpenter ants and termites to lay their eggs and spread their destructive swarms.

 Though you have the option of letting the stump rot away on its own, the pests it attracts could potentially cause damage to other trees and plants in your yard, as well as your house.
 The most effective method of preventing infestation by these pests is to remove or grind down the stump.